tipi-build/docs/0352-distributed-builds.md

 ### Build `--distributed` your CMake project

-To perform a distributed build, the environment type to use on an EngFlow cluster for the build needs to be provided.
+In order to run a distributed build, you will need to declare the environment in which it runs.
 This is given in the form of a [_CMake RE Environment Description_](/documentation/0400-environments#custom-containerized-environments).

 Mainly the `.pkr.js` file aside the CMAKE_TOOLCHAIN_FILE specifies which container to use to run the build remotely.